 Alpine Tavern 04 50 79 76 09

-A relatively new addition to the town in Les Gets in the square by the memorial with a great outdoor bar and terrace area, a perfect place for that apres ski apero.
+In the square in Les Gets, by the memorial with a great outdoor bar and terrace area, a perfect place for that apres ski apero.
 A refreshing change to find a few different dishes on the menu nestling alongside our Savoyard favourites.
-Slow cooked pork cheek, tartare de saumon, gourmet burgers, gratin de crozets a la savoyarde to name a few.
-Lovely selection of cheeses and home made deserts, and of course a plat du jour each weekday.
+Slow-cooked pork cheek, tartare de saumon, gourmet burgers, gratin de crozets a la savoyarde to name a few.
+Lovely selection of cheeses and homemade desserts, and of course a plat du jour each weekday.

 This is a great little restaurant with good and friendly service and a wonderful atmosphere and great modern yet retaining the Savoyard style decor inside.
 They have a large outdoor terrace for those balmy winter days.
 Offering a varied menu, including a menu and plat du jour daily and the usual Savoyard specialities but sometimes with a modern twist.
 Booking is advisable in high season and at weekends.
 Update: Summer 2015 They have a new head chef in their kitchens and it’s great to see some innovative dishes, although reassuring to enjoy the same good service.
 New winter 2016 Les Copeaux has had a refurbishment, the new restaurant is now larger, so more of us can enjoy the delicious food! the new decor is wonderful, warm and offers a great ambience.

 Les Copeaux, Les Gets

 Lunch at Les Copeaux April 2016